 The overcurrent function cycles the soft-start function in a hiccup mode to provide fault protection.
-A resistor (R{OCSET}) programs the overcurrent trip level (see Typical Application diagrams on pages 3 and 4).
-An internal 20μA (typical) current sink develops a voltage across R{OCSET} that is referenced to the converter input voltage.
-When the voltage across the upper MOSFET (also referenced to the converter input voltage) exceeds the voltage across R{OCSET}, the overcurrent function initiates a soft-start sequence.
+A resistor (R{OCSET}) programs the overcurrent trip level (see Typical Application diagrams on page 4).
+An internal $20\mu A$ (typical) current sink develops a voltage across R{OCSET} that is referenced to the converter input voltage.
+When the voltage across the upper MOSFET (also referenced to the converter input voltage) exceeds the voltage across R{OCSET} , the overcurrent function initiates a soft-start sequence.
 The initiation of soft-start may affect other regulators.
-The V{TT_DDR} regulator is directly affected as it receives it's reference and input from V{DDQ}.
+The V{TT_DDR} regulator is directly affected as it receives its reference and input from V{DDO} .